anhquan0907/open-kyc-verifier/README.md

 A web component and React wrapper for KYC (Know Your Customer) verification using camera capture and OpenCV.js face detection.
 Includes both full KYC verification and re-verification components.

-**Latest Version: 3.7.11** - Includes SSR compatibility fixes for Next.js and other server-side rendering frameworks.
+**Latest Version: 3.7.13** - Includes SSR compatibility fixes and export corrections for Next.js and other server-side rendering frameworks.

 ## Installation